 Some horses have no tolerance for pain and will act out by becoming resistant.
-Some will act in the opposite way, becoming spooky and perhaps bolting at every opportunity.
+Some will act in the opposite way by becoming spooky and likely to bolt at every opportunity.
 Others will be quite stoic, and will put up with a lot, which is why regular dental care is important.

 07 of 12

-A horse that eats and spills or throws grain all over may be anxious about its food and trying to keep an eye out for anyone who might be trying to steal it.
-Or, because of dental problems the horse may just have a difficult time holding the grain in its mouth and chewing.
-Because the grain might not be ground up properly, choke can result.
+A horse that eats by spilling or throwing grain all over may be anxious about its food.
+Also, it might be trying to keep an eye out for any other horses that try to steal it.
+Or, because of dental problems, the horse may just have a difficult time holding the grain in its mouth and chewing.
+Because the grain might not be ground up properly, choking can result.

 08 of 12

 If there is a bad odor coming from your horse’s mouth or nose, suspect an infection of the gums or elsewhere in the mouth.
 This might be the only sign of a potential problem that might require treatment with dental work and antibiotics.Continue to 9 of 12 below.

 09 of 12

-Horses drool or slobber because they have eaten plants with fungi that makes them drool, an irritating substance, something embedded in the gums, tongue or palate or they might have a dental problem.
-Some horses drool when they have the bit in, and it's pretty normal.
-But if you're not sure, it’s time to call a vet or equine dentist.
+Horses drool or slobber because they have eaten plants with fungi that makes them drool or after ingestion of an irritating substance.
+Also, something might be embedded in the gums, tongue, or palate, or the horse might have a dental problem.
+Some horses drool when they have the bit in, and it is pretty normal.
+But if you are not sure, it is probably time to call a vet or equine dentist.

 10 of 12

 11 of 12

-If your horse is head shy and won’t let you touch, groom or put the bridle on a painful dental problem could the cause.
+If your horse is head shy and will not let you touch, groom, or put the bridle on, then a painful dental problem could be the cause.

 12 of 12